xenabun/ffxi-ashita-upcast/readme.md

+# THIS IS A FORK

+This is a modification of FFXI addon made by **dewiniaid** Link to original addon: https://github.com/dewiniaid/ffxi-ashita-upcast

 # Upcast

 Upcast is an Ashita4 addon that can automatically upscale spells and Dancer job abilities based off of your current